howmuchgreen/howmuchcarbon/library/README.md

 # Bundle this as a library (esm & cjs bundles) to use this as a library
 npm run parcel

-# Bundle this as a library in watch mode
-npm run dev

 ```

 ## Publish the library